jbrayton/app-store-review-feed/README.md

 * In order to get all reviews across all storefronts (countries), you need to subscribe to a feed for each storefront.
 * The feed names do not include the name of the app.
-* The feeds include the star rating, but not in a manner that a news reader or aggregation service will incorporate.
+* The feeds include the star rating, but not in a manner that a news reader or an aggregation service will incorporate.
 * The atom feeds appear to be less reliable than JSON-formatted equivalent feeds, at least in my limited experience testing them.
 However the JSON-formatted feeds are not in a standard format that can be read by an RSS reader or aggregation service.
 * Not all reviews are written in a language that the developer can read.